include-cpp/include-cpp.github.io/code-of-conduct.md

 - Inappropriate physical contact.
 You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
 This includes sexualised comments or jokes, inappropriate touching, groping, and unwelcomed sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
+- Sustained disruption of community events, including talks and presentations.
+- Sustained or disruptive demands for explanations or discussions of topics that are out of context, personal, or otherwise unwelcome.
 - Advocating for, or encouraging, any of the above behaviour.

-- Sustained disruption of community events, including talks and presentations.
+This is not an exhaustive list.
+Remember the expected behaviours.

 Enforcement
 -----------